 Chapter 6 Supplementary Provisions

 Article 41.
 Coordination with other registrations.
-Before this Guide takes effect, for data registrations of other types that have been completed and where the matters reviewed are consistent with the requirements of this Guide, the registration institution may, in light of specific circumstances, simplify the review procedure.
+Before this Guide takes effect, for data registrations of other types that have been completed and where the matters reviewed are consistent with the requirements of this Guide, the registration institution may, in light of specific circumstances, simplify the review procedure and preserve the relevant materials.

 Article 42.
 Meaning of “or more” and “or less”.
 As used in this Guide, the terms “or more” (以上) and “or less” (以内) include the cited number.